-Deliverability is the percentage of emails that are accepted by a recipients’ networks.
-It’s calculated by dividing email deliveries by total sends.
+Deliverability is the percentage of emails that are accepted by a recipient’s networks.
+Deliverability is calculated by dividing email deliveries by total sends.
 On the flip side, emails that aren’t accepted are called bounces.
-Bounce rate can be calculated by dividing bounces by sends.
+The bounce rate can be calculated by dividing bounces by sends.

 How Well Am I Doing?

-Most emails systems are pretty good about reporting deliverability at both a campaign and aggregate level.
+Most email systems are pretty good about reporting deliverability at both a campaign and an aggregate level.
 This makes it pretty easy to see how you did.

 Information on past campaigns is important for sure, but what we’re really after is how we will do.
 After all, we want to get ahead of any potential deliverability issues and mitigate their impact on our campaigns.

-This is where things get a little trickier.
+Things get a little trickier here.
 Our dashboards, unfortunately, don’t come with deliverability predictions (at least not yet).

-While deliverability can sometimes trend in a predictable manner, it’s also prone to sudden and significant drops.
-Getting caught on a major blacklist, for example, can cause a huge drop in deliverability overnight.
+While deliverability can sometimes trend predictably, it’s also prone to sudden and significant drops.
+Getting caught on a major blacklist, for example, can cause a massive drop in deliverability overnight.

-Although these changes in deliverability may seem random, there are definite indicators of trouble to come.
+Although these changes in deliverability may seem random, they are definite indicators of trouble to come.
 Conveniently, many of these metrics can be found right on your basic email marketing dashboard.